-Last year a group of us met every week for 8 weeks to learn about the art of radio documentary making.
+Each year since 2017 a group met every week for 8 weeks to learn about the art of radio documentary making.

 We were all in the process of recovery from mental health challenges.
 We told each other about some of the dark times we’ve experienced and how we got through them.
 We played music, shared our favourite tunes, drank tea, chatted and most importantly listened to each other.
 There was huge power in telling the stories and in being heard.
 We found each other’s stories incredibly inspiring.

 The Recovery Stories Project is a Cork Mental Health Services initiative.
-It is a collaboration between Open Dialogue in Bantry and 49 North Street – a space for creativity, recovery and wellbeing.
-The 2017 group was co facilitated by psychologist Aine Herlihy, Kevin O’Shanahan (Clinical Nurse Specialist in mental health and Arts) and documentary maker Leeanne O’Donnell.
-The project has also been supported by Healthy Ireland.
+It is a collaboration between Open Dialogue in Bantry and 49 North Street Skibbereen – a space for creativity, recovery and wellbeing.

 The Bull in the Field